k2view/BigQuery/extensions/bigquery/README.md

 >
 > This version is compatible with **Fabric 8.2**.
 > TDM Table-Level flows are compatible with **TDM 9.3**.
-> If you're using **Fabric 8.1**, please install v1.1.x.
+> If you are using **Fabric 8.1**, please install v1.1.x.

 ## Overview
-The BigQuery Connector provides integration with Google's BigQuery through two Broadway actors:
+The BigQuery Connector provides integration with Google's BigQuery through the following two Broadway actors:
 1. **BigQueryRead**: Utilizes the BigQuery Storage API to read data from BigQuery tables.
 2. **BigQueryWrite**: Utilizes the BigQuery Storage API to write data to BigQuery tables.